gauravmeena0708/logsec/pages/RNN.md

 		- One vector for each word
 		- pass vector of each word of sentence as input
 		- if vector size is 12, 4 word sentence will have input size of 48 and 5 word sentence will have input of 60.
+		- lets say vocab is of 10000 words -> 5 word sentence would have 950000 as zero padding if max sentence has 100 as length
+		- Issues: variable leg